IN A NUTSHELL

 My main bug bear with this gadget is how difficult it is to put on/fasten.
 You have to do it up fairly tightly, so the sensors are pressed right up against your skin.
 Easier said than done, though, as it has a stretchy strap and two plastic tag things that you have to push through holes in the other side of the strap.
 I’m not explaining it very well, but trust me, it’s fiddly.

-Also, the app isn’t available on Android yet (at least not in the UK*), so I’m not able to actually able to use it on my phone.
+Also, the app isn’t available on Android yet (at least not in the UK*), so I’m not able to actually use it on my phone.
 I downloaded the iOS app onto my iPad, but it’s obvious it’s not optimised for a tablet as it looks all over the place.

 I have a free period tracker app on my phone, which, having entered nothing more than the dates of my previous periods, predicts the exact same fertile window and ovulation day as Ava does.
+It’s worth noting that I do sometimes forget to wear it, so perhaps the predictions would be more accurate if I was more strict with my usage.

 - UPDATE 04/03/17: The Ava app is now available on Android.